-The mission of Grantham University is to provide accessible, affordable, professionally relevant degree programs in a continuously changing global society.
+To provide quality, accessible, affordable, professionally relevant programs in a continuously changing global society.

-University Level Outcomes - A Tradition of Quality
+University Learning Outcomes - A Tradition of Quality

 Grantham University is composed of academic online courses in arts and science, criminal justice, business, nursing, allied health, computer science and engineering technology.
-Grantham demonstrates its commitment to quality, accessible, affordable, professionally relevant education by preparing students for their professional and civic lives through course and program of study integration and assessment of five university level outcomes.
+Grantham demonstrates its commitment to quality, accessible, affordable, professionally relevant education by preparing students for their professional and civic lives through course and program of study integration and assessment of five University level outcomes.
 These outcomes reflect the vision, mission and core values of the University by preparing graduates with defined skill sets, as well as instilling the pursuit of academic success.
 The learning outcomes for all graduates are: